Archive for November, 2011|Monthly archive page

 I thanked her and hung up.
 It must be like the medical marijuana places in Venice Beach that attract so much attention with tourists.
 That explains why this nondescript building in Valle Vista, with a huge address, has so much activity.

-I ran a quick check for “marijuana dispensaries” on , but the 44518 Florida address didn’t show up.
+I ran a quick check for “marijuana dispensaries” on Google, but the 44518 Florida address didn’t show up.
 However, another one in Hemet and more in Palm Springs, Beaumont, Perris, Murrieta and Riverside, appeared.

 Yet, I remain on guard.
 Could a medical marijuana place go bad?